You are listening to the Sean Hannity Radio Show Podcast.

 How many individuals, how many mothers and fathers need to suffer like the 22 parents that don't have their children today?

-Back, our other top story of the day.
+Our other top story of the day.

-We are going to lay out the case that there's no evidence and that there is another narrative that is emerging, and we are asking the questions in spite of massive intimidation to silence me and others.
+We are going to lay out the case that there's no evidence and that there is another narrative that is emerging and we are asking the questions in spite of massive intimidation to silence me and others.

 Tell you about that.

-A podcast for social conservatives.net.
+A podcast for social conservatives.

 Abortion, gay marriage, Islamic terrorism.